Sleeping in Airports

 Pay-per-use, Single Visit Passes & Lounge Memberships

-Airspace Lounge – Location: Terminal 2, Airside, between East Security and the new bridge to Terminal 2 West, near Gates 22 and 23.
+• Aspire Airspace Lounge – Location: Terminal 2, Airside, near Gates 22 and 23.
 Showers are available.
-Lounge Access: Pay at the Door.
+Lounge Access: Pay at the door.

-United Club – Location: Terminal 1, Airside, Mezzanine Level, near departure gates.
-Lounge Access: Pay at the Door with proof of United Airlines ticket • United Club Membership.
+• United Club – Location: Terminal 2, Airside, Mezzanine Level, near departure gates.
+Lounge Access: Pay at the door with proof of United Airlines ticket • United Club Membership.

 Military Lounges

-USO Lounge – The USO offers a lounge that is free of charge to active members of the US military and their families.
+• USO Lounge – The USO offers a free lounge to active members of the US military and their families.
 Location: Terminal 2 East Floor, Gate Parking Lot.

 Food & Drinks